KaylaDefi/Python-Homework/README.md

 There's really no reason to clone this repository.
-Just pushing some of my Python homework to prove I'm still writing code. :)
+Just pushing some of my Python homework to prove I'm still working on syntax and writing functional peices of code. :) I do appreciate files that show pseudocode, inputs, and outputs.
+It's a helpful way to break down large equations into smaller problems, which allows for builders to use small peices of functionality in order to build the bigger pictures.